open-guides/og-aws/README.md

 	-	Alternatively, by using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model) definition for an API Gateway resource, you can always expect the API to be deployed on a stack update since SAM will generate a new deployment every time.
 - 🔸API Gateway does not support nested query parameters on method requests.
 - 🔸API Gateway limits number of resources to 300, as described [here](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-limits).
 This is something to be considered when you start using API Gateway as a platform where your team/organization deploys to the same API Gateway.
 - 🔸API Gateway can only reach backend services through the use of AWS PrivateLink using an NLB service endpoint.
-This causes issues with basic public-to-private resource routing and does not scale.
+This causes issues with basic public-to-private resource routing, for instance when hosting a REST-service behind an Application Load Balancer you are not able to route API calls to the ALB directly, it must be fronted by an NLB.
+The same applies to all other internal VPC resources.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)